African Violet (Saintpaulia ionantha) Indoor Care, Propagation, Problems and Solutions

 No blooms (flowers)

-Bright indirect light for about 12 hrs a day is necessary to coax African Violet to bloom.
-It can also grow under grow light if the natural lighting is not sufficient.
+There are six possible reasons why African Violet is not blooming.
+One possible reason for lack of blooms is insufficient light.
+Bright indirect light of about 12 hrs a day is necessary to coax the plant to bloom.
+It can also grow under grow lights if the natural lighting is not sufficient.
+Check out this post on understanding light for houseplants.

+The second possible reason why African Violet is not blooming is improper feeding.
 The plant needs to be fed with a phosphorous-rich, water-soluble fertilizer every 2-3 weeks during the growing season to promote flowering.
+Learn how to feed houseplants.

 The fourth possible reason why African Violet is not blooming is too frequent repotting.
 The plant blooms best when pot-bound; repot the plant only when its is extremely pot-bound.